kenhkan/ng-musical-brunch/README.md

 ## Usage

+Rule of thumb:

+1. Run `grunt watch`
+2. Run `grunt server`
+3. Open `localhost:9000` in your browser

 ### `grunt`

-Compile and build the project
+Compile and build the project.
+Output code is put in `build/`.
+See [file structure](#file-structure) for more information.

 ### `grunt watch`